DCS Group Case Study

 Ensuring product quality is maintained throughout the duration of the distribution process is essential.
 In addition to this, being able to trace and provide an audit of a products’ full 360˚ journey, including; specifically what happened to the item, who has been responsible for it and at what point and what equipment has been used in relation to the product.

-The DCS Group selected JDA WMS as their WMS, implementing the system at their Banbury site.
-JDA WMS scored higher than any alternative solution on DCS Group’s functional requirements grid and in particular, was able to support the company’s scale and bespoke requirements.
+The DCS Group selected Blue Yonder WMS, implementing the system at their Banbury site.
+Blue Yonder WMS scored higher than any alternative solution on DCS Group’s functional requirements grid and in particular, it was able to support the company’s scale and bespoke requirements.

-Socius24 was chosen based on their deep understanding of the JDA WMS solution and also because of their extensive experience of warehouse operations.
-The entire project from project management and training to installation was provided by Socius24, including after service support.
+Socius24 was chosen based on their deep understanding of the Blue Yonder WMS solution and also because of their extensive experience of warehouse operations.
+The entire project from project management and training to installation was provided by Socius24, including after-service support.

-JDA WMS and Socius24’s User Service Portal now run the entire warehouse operation at DCS Group, Banbury.
+Blue Yonder WMS and Socius24’s User Services Portal now run the entire warehouse operation at DCS Group, Banbury.
 Since the implementation, DCS Group has seen:

 DCS Group are now able to accommodate a throughput of product with greater scalability–with the system managing full end to end processes.